-This page will be updated regularly with information on services, events, and messages from Rev. Sue, UUCWC’s Board of Trustees, and the Unitarian Universalist Association.
+This page will be updated regularly with information on services, events, and messages from Rev. Kim, UUCWC’s Board of Trustees, and the Unitarian Universalist Association.

 We live in challenging times.
 Whatever might have challenged us individually before, we are now all, across the nation, faced with the challenge of the COVID-19 pandemic.
 We will meet this together in spirit and with unwavering faith in our dynamic, committed community of UUCWC.
-We all may be feeling some intense emotions right now, which is completely normal.
+We all may be feeling some intense emotions, which is completely normal.
 Let yourself feel them.
 Whether you feel overwhelmed or fatalistic, be kind and patient with yourself and others.
 This is an opportunity to find new ways to stay connected and support each other even as we spend more time physically apart.

 UUA World Reporting on COVID-19: Instead of the term “social distancing,” which is used by some to describe the situation of people staying at home rather than congregating, “we prefer to think of it as community care, and how we can be in relationship with each other even if we can’t be in the same room,” McDonald said.
 “This is a time when we need more ministry and connection with each other, not less; it just may need to take a different form.”